bhok/pericloin/README.md

 ## Acknowledgments

-* This code was shamelessfuly copied by the bitcoin project
+* This code was shamelessfuly copied from the bitcoin project